jbcoe/value_types/DRAFT.md

 * Like `unique_ptr`, `polymorphic` does not know the type of the owned object (it could be an instance of a derived type).
-As a result `polymorphic` cannot forward comparison operators, hash or formatting to the owned object.
+As a result `polymorphic` cannot forward comparison operators or hash to the owned object.

 #### Similarities and differences with variant